Auburn High School Tigers

 The Auburn High School Tigers are the athletic teams which represent Auburn High School in Auburn, Alabama.
 Auburn High School's athletics program fields twenty-one varsity teams as a member of the large-school classification (7A) of the Alabama High School Athletic Association.
-The Tigers' school colors are royal blue and white and the school's mascot is a tiger named Samford.
+The Tigers' school colors are royal blue and white.

 AHS's track and field teams have won fourteen state championships, while the cross country squad has won eight state titles.
 The golf teams have won four state championships since 2004.
 Auburn High's women's and men's basketball teams have each won a state title, in 1919 and 2005, respectively, while the baseball squad won titles in 1986, 2009, and 2010.
 Overall, the Auburn High Tigers have won 58 state championships since the program fielded its earliest teams around 1910.

 The Auburn High School Tigers are generally referred to as the Auburn Tigers when context precludes confusion with the Auburn University Tigers.